PatWalters/sdf_search/README.md

 The script `sdf_search.py` is a straightforward command-line Python program designed for performing substructure and similarity searches on chemical structures and data extracted from SD files.
 I often encounter situations where I need to search an SDF for structures containing a specific substructure or similar to a compound of interest.
 While there are various graphical interfaces available to load structures into, I prefer working from the [command line](https://www.amazon.com/Beginning-Was-Command-Line-ebook/dp/B0011GA08E/).
 I wanted a simple utility that could convert an SDF into a database and then perform substructure or similarity searches.
 The script operates in two modes, which are specified by the first command line argument.

-- `build` - transform an SDF into a searchable databaase
+- `build` - transform an SDF into a searchable database
 - `search` - perform a **sub**structure or **sim**ilarity search on the database created in the `build` phase

 ## Building a database